RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Q1).
 What is Tableau?

 Ans:- Tableau is a Business Intelligence tool for visually analyzing data.
-Users can create and distribute an interactive and shareable dashboard depicting trends, variations, and density of data in the form of graphs and charts.
-Tableau can connect to files, relational and Big Data sources to acquire and process data; allowing data blending and real-time collaboration.
+Users can create and distribute an interactive and shareable dashboard depicting trends, variations, and data density in graphs and charts.
+Tableau can connect to files and relational and Big Data sources to acquire and process data, allowing data blending and real-time collaboration.

 Q2).
 What are the various data types in Tableau?